 The Waltham Forest Schools Linking Programme is led by The Faith & Belief Forum and was launched in 2017.
+The Faith Belief Forum also leads very successful linking programmes in London and Birmingham, and is committed to making a difference to the lives of young people https://faithbeliefforum.org/were-raising-a-generation-of-children-who-will-have-been-taught-not-to-hate/.
 The programme will soon be in its third year and currently has 14 classes on the programme; four secondary and ten primary, from a mix of faith and non-denominational schools.
 Waltham Forest SACRE have continued to be very supportive of our programme, encouraging our engagement with schools and also continuing to provide a free venue for our teacher CPD’s within the Town Hall.

 The Schools Linking Programme aims to match students from different cultural or faith backgrounds to explore issues of identity, community and belief, based on their lived experience.
 Schools take turns to host their partner for the first or second link day, and many take the opportunity to include tours of or Q&A sessions in on-site or nearby places of worship.
 The third link day takes place in a neutral venue, a space mutually accessible and familiar.
 Spaces we have worked with include Lloyd Park and The Priory Community Centre.